LabaniSarkar-09/Crud-app/README.md

 ## For the server used in services.ts file

-Open https://github.com/LabaniSarkar-09/Json-Server and run the server. follow the README.me section to run the file.
+Open https://github.com/LabaniSarkar-09/Json-Server and run the server. follow the README.me section to run the code.

 ## Further help